adoeller/tc-githubfs/README.md

 ```

 ## Feedback & Contributions

 If you encounter any issues, have suggestions, or want to contribute to the project, please open an issue or submit a pull request on the [GitHubFS GitHub repository](https://github.com/adoeller/GitHubFS).

-Enjoy browsing your GitHub repositories in Total Commander with GitHubFS! 🚀

-If you encounter any issues, have suggestions, or want to contribute to the project, please open an issue or submit a pull request on the [GitHubFS GitHub repository](https://github.com/adoeller/GitHubFS).